Zelenskyy says Ukrainian special military units in Kherson

 Meanwhile, a Russian S-300 missile strike overnight killed seven people in Mykolaiv, about 68 kilometers (42 miles) from Kherson's regional capital, Zelenskyy's office said.
 Rescue crews sifted through the rubble of a five-story residential building in search of survivors.

-Standing in front of what used to be his family’s apartment, Roman Mamontov, 16, awaited news about his missing mother.
+Standing in front of what used to be his family’s apartment, Roman Mamontov awaited news about his missing mother.

 “My mind was blank at that moment.
 I thought it could not be true,” he said.
 “The cake she prepared for the celebration is still there.”